iRNA-COSI/APAeval/execution_workflows/README.md

-2. **Method execution:** For each tool to be benchmarked (“participant”) one execution workflow has to be written.
+2. **Method execution:** For each method to be benchmarked (“participant”) one execution workflow has to be written.
 The workflow MUST include all necessary pre- and post-processing steps that are needed to get from the input formats provided by APAeval (see 1.), to the output specified by APAeval in their metrics specifications (see 3.).
 Those specifications might require that more than one output file is created by the workflow.
-If a tool has distinct run modes, the calls to those should be parameterized, so that the workflow can easily be run again with a different mode.
+If a method has distinct run modes, the calls to those should be parameterized, so that the workflow can easily be run again with a different mode.
 If those runmodes significantly alter the behaviour of the method, please discuss with the APAeval community whether the distinct runmodes should actually be treated as distinct participants in APAeval (see [section on parameters](#parameters)).
-In general, all tool parameters should be configurable in the workflow config files.
+In general, all relevant participant parameters should be configurable in the workflow config files.
 Parameters, file names, run modes, etc. MUST NOT be hardcoded within the workflow.

-> IMPORTANT: Do not download any other annotation files because the docs of your method say so.
-Instead, create all files the method needs from the ones provided by APAeval.
+> IMPORTANT: Do not download any other annotation files because the docs of your participant say so.
+Instead, create all files the participant needs from the ones provided by APAeval.
 If you don't know how, please don't hesitate to start discussions within the APAeval community!
 Chances are high that somebody already encountered a similar problem and will be able to help.

 3. **Post-processing:** To ensure compatibility with the OEB benchmarking events, [specifications for file formats][spec-doc] (output of execution workflows = input for summary workflows) are provided by APAeval.
-There is one specification per metric (=statistical parameter to assess performance of a tool), but calculation of several metrics can require a common input file format (thus, the file has to be created only once by the execution workflow).
+There is one specification per metric (=statistical parameter to assess performance of a participant), but calculation of several metrics can require a common input file format (thus, the file has to be created only once by the execution workflow).
 The three required execution workflow outputs are a) a bed file containing coordinates of identified PAS and their respective expression in tpm, b) a tsv file containing information on differential expression (if applicable), c) a json file containing information about compute resource and time requirements (see specifications for detailed description of the file formats).
 These files have to be created within the execution workflows as post-processing steps.

 _Execution workflows_ should be implemented in either [Nexflow][nf] or